DeSoto County, Mississippi

-DeSoto County is a county located on the northwestern border of the U.S. state of Mississippi.
+DeSoto County is a county - located on the northwestern border of the U.S. state of Mississippi.
 As of the 2020 census, the population was 185,314, making it the third-most populous county in Mississippi.
 Its county seat is Hernando.

-DeSoto County is part of the Memphis, TN-MS-AR Metropolitan Statistical Area.
-It is the second-most populous county in the MSA.
+DeSoto County is part of the Memphis metropolitan area.
+It is the second-most populous county in that statistical area.
 The county has lowland areas that were developed in the 19th century for cotton plantations, and hill country in the eastern part of the county.

 History

+DeSoto County, Mississippi, was formally established February 9, 1836.
+The original county lines included territory now part of Tate County, which was carved out in 1873.

 The county is named for Spanish explorer Hernando de Soto, the first European explorer known to reach the Mississippi River.
 The county seat, Hernando, is also named in his honor.
 De Soto reportedly died in that area in May 1542, although some accounts suggest that he died near Lake Village, Arkansas.
-See here for a list of sites associated with the 16th-century De Soto Expedition.

 Early history

 Indian artifacts collected in DeSoto County link it with prehistoric groups of Woodland and Mississippian culture peoples.
-Members of the Mississippian culture, who built complex settlements and earthwork monuments throughout the Mississippi River Valley and its major tributaries, met Hernando DeSoto in the mid-16th century when he explored what is now North Mississippi.
+Members of the Mississippian culture, who built complex settlements and earthwork monuments throughout the Mississippi River Valley and its major tributaries, met Hernando de Soto in the mid-16th century when he explored what is now North Mississippi.
 By tradition, he is believed to have traveled with his expedition through present-day DeSoto County.
-Some scholars speculate that DeSoto discovered the Mississippi River west of present-day Lake Cormorant, built rafts there, and crossed to present-day Crowley's Ridge, Arkansas.
+Some scholars speculate that de Soto discovered the Mississippi River west of present-day Lake Cormorant, built rafts there, and crossed to present-day Crowley's Ridge, Arkansas.
 Based on records of the expedition and archeology, the National Park Service has designated a "DeSoto Corridor" from Coahoma County, Mississippi to the Chickasaw Bluff in Memphis.

 The Mississippian culture declined and disappeared, and in most areas this preceded European contact.
 Scholars speculate this may have followed changes in the environment.
 The town named Chicasa, which De Soto visited, was probably the ancestral home of the historical Chickasaw, who are descended from the Mississippian culture.
 They had lived in the area for centuries before white settlers began arriving.
-Present-day Pontotoc, Mississippi developed near the Chickasaw "Long Town," which was composed of several villages near each other.
+Present-day Pontotoc, Mississippi developed near the Chickasaw "Long Town", which was composed of several villages near each other.
 The Chickasaw Nation regarded much of western present-day Tennessee and northern Mississippi as their traditional hunting grounds.

 The Chickasaw traded furs for French goods, and the French established several small settlements among them.
 However, France ceded its claim to territories east of the Mississippi River to Britain in 1763, after having been defeated in the Seven Years' War.
 The United States acquired the area from the British as part of the treaty that ended the American Revolution.